Kaltsoon/nosql/material/3-mongo-operations.md

 Then, list all the documents in the `book` collection.

 > [!IMPORTANT]
-> Exercise 2 👨‍💻: Save the mentioned two (`insert` and `insertMany`) queries to the submission file.
+> Exercise 2 👨‍💻: Save the mentioned two queries (`insert` and `insertMany`) to the submission file.

 ### Querying documents

 Read the [Query Documents](https://www.mongodb.com/docs/manual/tutorial/query-documents/) guide.
 Then, implement and execute the following queries in the MongoDB Shell:

-1. Find the book named "War and Peace"
+1. Find the book "War and Peace"
 2. Find the book "War and Peace" using its `_id` attribute (use the document's `_id` attribute value you got from the previous query's result).
 Note that `ObjectId("507f1f77bcf86cd799439011")` is an `ObjectId` object whereas `"507f1f77bcf86cd799439011"` is a string
 3. Find the books which have more than 5 copies.
 Hint: [Comparison Query Operators](https://www.mongodb.com/docs/manual/reference/operator/query-comparison/#std-label-query-selectors-comparison)
 4. Find the books written by the author "John Ronald Reuel Tolkien" before the year 1950
 5. Find the books written by either the author "Jane Austen" or "Aldous Huxley".
 Hint: [Logical Query Operators](https://www.mongodb.com/docs/manual/reference/operator/query-logical/)
 6. Find the books that are written after the year 1900 and before the year 2000
-7. Find the books with the "Fantasy" genre.
+7. Find the books of either the "Fantasy" or the "Drama" genre.
 Hint: [Query an Array](https://www.mongodb.com/docs/manual/tutorial/query-arrays/)

 > [!IMPORTANT]
 > Exercise 3 👨‍💻: Save the mentioned seven queries to the submission file.